-Use Clean Competitive Data
+4. Use Clean Competitive Data

 Reliable competitive intelligence data requires you to start with clean data.
-Data mining is no walk in the park if done manually; it’s time consuming and the data is prone to human error.
+Data mining is no walk in the park if done manually; it’s time-consuming and the data is prone to human error.
 Not to mention, the prices will be outdated by the time you’re done manually mining data.

 Inaccurate data leads to possible mistakes in pricing, such as accidentally pricing a $25 blouse at $75, which can turn shoppers away.

-Test Pricing Strategies
+5. Test Pricing Strategies

 Dynamic pricing is a powerful tool that maximizes your revenue and increases sales.
-Retail leaders have proven how effective it is and time is of the essence when it comes to this pricing strategy.
+Retail leaders have proven how effective it is and time is of the essence when it comes to eCommerce pricing.

 Editor’s Note: Contributing writers are Matt Ellsworth and Patricia Montenegro.
 This post was originally published in September 2017 and has since been updated and refreshed for readability and accuracy.